cockroachdb/docs/cockroachcloud/run-bulk-operations.md

 {% include cockroachcloud/userfile-examples/backup-userfile.md %}

-### Import data into your CockroachCloud Free (beta) cluster
+### Import data into your {{ site.data.products.serverless }} cluster

 {% include cockroachcloud/userfile-examples/import-into-userfile.md %}

-### Stream data out of your CockroachCloud Free (beta) cluster
+### Stream data out of your {{ site.data.products.serverless }} cluster

 Core changefeeds stream row-level changes to a client until the underlying SQL connection is closed.

 {{site.data.alerts.callout_info}}
-Only core changefeeds are available on CockroachCloud Free (beta).
+Only core changefeeds are available on {{ site.data.products.serverless }}.
 To create a changefeed into a configurable sink, like cloud storage or Kafka, use CockroachCloud, which has this feature enabled by default.
 {{site.data.alerts.end}}

-To create a core changefeed in CockroachCloud Free (beta), use the following example.
+To create a core changefeed in {{ site.data.products.serverless }}, use the following example.

 {% include cockroachcloud/cdc/create-core-changefeed.md %}